dansiviter/fix-websocket/README.md

 **I've created a new message, but how does it know where to send it?**

 The `quickfix.Message` must have the session it wishes to send to of the CDI event.
-Use the methods in `uk.dansiviter.fixws.Util` to assist with this.
+Use the methods in `uk.dansiviter.fixws.FixUtil` to assist with this.